louwJohan/the-sweat-factory/README.md

 1. HTML - The HTML was passed through [HTML Validator](https://validator.w3.org/) and no errors were found.
 2. CSS - The CSS was passed through [Jigsaw](http://jigsaw.w3.org/css-validator/validator) no errors were found but displayed warnings.
 3. Javascript - was passed through [JSLint](https://www.jslint.com/) warnings were displayed lins of code in the lists are longer than 80 characters
+4. When first testing the website the stopwatch had a bug.
+When the start button was pressed the stopwatch started and when pressed again it would start again .
+I changed the code to add a "pass" if the values of the minutes or seconds were greater than zero.
+5. The website was tested on and Iphone SE , 8 ,with Google Chrome , Microsoft Edge, Firefox, Safari and on an Ipad.
+The website worked as expected.
+6. The links was tested on every button and the stopwatch was run to make sure it displays the correct time.
+The exercises work on "For time ", how fast the exercise can be performed or a time limit eg. 20 min , so there was no need for hour on the stopwatch.
+7. When testing the hover effect on the slide links the text would not change unless you hovered over the text.
+I added a anchor element inside a button.
+It was fixed by removing the button element in the HTML.

 ## Accessibility